 What is the best way to upgrade a regular massage?
 With cannabis-infused massage oil, of course!

-Members of my Well With Cannabis Community love making their own high-quality cannabis products at home, and this massage oil is becoming increasingly popular.
+Members of my Edibles with Emily community love making their high-quality cannabis products at home, and this massage oil is becoming increasingly popular.

-With one simple infusion process, you can blend together the cannabinoids and herbs you desire into a carrier oil, to make a custom infused oil that can be used on the skin.
+With one simple infusion process, you can blend the cannabinoids and herbs you desire into a carrier oil to make a custom-infused oil for use on the skin.

-In this guide, I will show you how to make your own luxurious massage oil at home with your choice of CBD or THC with your choice of flower, concentrates, store-bought oils and more.
+In this guide, I will show you how to make your own luxurious massage oil at home using CBD or THC, flowers, concentrates, store-bought oils, and more.

 What You’ll Need

-• Additional dried flowers – In this recipe, I use ½ cup dried lavender, ¼ cup dried calendula, ¼ dried mint, and 2 whole cloves.
+- Additional dried flowers โ In this recipe, I use ยฝ cups dried lavender, ยผ cups dried calendula, ยผ dried mint, and 2 whole cloves.
 You can customize this recipe to include any healing herbs you desire.

-• 8 ounces of carrier oil – your choice, see the many options to choose from listed below.
+- 8 ounces of carrier oil – your choice.
+See the many options listed below.

 The following oils can be used as carrier oils in this recipe: